 A PRI is an initial inspection of the building / tree to assess the suitability for it to contain bats, which are a European and locally protected species.
 It is a day-time scoping survey that can be undertaken at any time of year.
 Lots more information on bat surveys can be found on the PDF download button below.

 What does a Prelimenary Roost Inspection involve?

-- A 'desk-top' study of the area to investigate what bat roosts are known to the immediate area, purchased from the Jersey Biodiversity Records Centre;
+- A Biodiversity Records search of the area to investigate what bat roosts are known to the immediate area, purchased from the Jersey Biodiversity Records Centre;

 - A full inspection of the outside and inside (roof voids) of the building to look for direct evidence of bats

 - DNA sampling of bat droppings, if found

 - An assessment of the suitability of the building to contain bats

 - Recommendations for further surveys that the Department of the Environment / Planning will require prior to determination.
 Further surveys will always be avoided if at all possible